DmLam/GrammarEdit/README.md

 editor cursor to this element in the text.

-3) You can place up to 10 bookmarks in the text using <Ctrl>+<Shift>+<0..9> keys and quickly return to such a bookmark using <Ctrl>+corresponding number key
+3) You can place up to 10 bookmarks in the text using <Ctrl>+<Shift>+<0..9> keys and quickly return to such bookmark using <Ctrl>+corresponding number key